camba1/gotemp/README.md

 In a nutshell. the application functionality is as follows in the backend:

+- The frontend connects to the different services through the API gateway
+- For each service the frontend provides:
+    - Search page
+    - Detail page
+- Additionally, the frontend provides:
+    - Landing page
+    - Login page
+    - Register page
-- Each service perform the basic CRUD operations to their underlying databases
+- Each service performs the basic CRUD operations to their underlying databases
 - All services authenticate via the user service
 - All completed CUD operations are forwarded to the NATS broker which in turn forwards the message to the auditing service.
 This service saves the data into TimescaleDB.
 - Each service has a client which can be used to test all basic CRUD functionality

-The frontend is still under construction at this time, but it is at a very usable state.
-It provides:
-- An entry page
-- Login/logout
-- A search and a detail page for each service

 ### Starting the application